The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Methodology

 \section{Methodology}

-In the PICARD code, a steady state solution to the CR transport equation for each nucleus is obtained on a numerical grid either using axisymmetric cylindrical coordinates or a three-dimensional Cartesian grid in space -- as described for our models below -- and one energy dimension, where we use a logarithmically equidistant axis, ranging from 10\,MeV to 1\,PeV in 127 grid points.
-Our setup is based on previous axisymmetric models from \citet{ackermann2012}, i.e. their model $^{\text{S}}$Y$^{\text{Z}}$4$^{\text{R}}$20$^{\text{T}}$150$^{\text{C}}$5.
-In particular, we are using the axisymmetric cosmic-ray source distribution by \citet{YusifovKuecuek2004AnA422_545}, which we truncated beyond a Galactocentric radius of 15\,kpc as also discussed in \citet{KISSMANN201539}.
-The transport parameters are the same as in $^{\text{S}}$Y$^{\text{Z}}$4$^{\text{R}}$20$^{\text{T}}$150$^{\text{C}}$5 apart from Alfv\'en speed and normalisation and energy dependence of spatial diffusion, as discussed below.
+In the PICARD code, a steady state solution to the CR transport equation for each nucleus is obtained on a numerical grid by either using an axisymmetric cylindrical coordinates or a three-dimensional Cartesian grid in space -- as described for our models below -- and one energy dimension, where we use a logarithmically equidistant axis, ranging from 10\,MeV to 1\,PeV in 127 grid points.

+Our setup is based on a previous axisymmetric model from \citet{ackermann2012}, i.e. using the short-hand notation introduced therein, the model $^{\text{S}}$Y$^{\text{Z}}$4$^{\text{R}}$20$^{\text{T}}$150$^{\text{C}}$5.
+This designator refers to a halo size of $z_h=4$\,kpc, radial boundaries at $R_h=20$\,kpc, spin temperature $T_S=150$\,K, and $E(B-V)$ magnitude cut of $c=5$.
+In particular, we use the axisymmetric cosmic-ray source distribution by \citet{YusifovKuecuek2004AnA422_545}, which we truncate beyond a Galactocentric radius of 15\,kpc as also discussed in \citet{KISSMANN201539}.
+The transport parameters are the same as in $^{\text{S}}$Y$^{\text{Z}}$4$^{\text{R}}$20$^{\text{T}}$150$^{\text{C}}$5 apart from the Alfvén speed, the energy dependence of spatial diffusion, and the particle normalizations, as discussed below.
 Additionally, the models for the magnetic field and the radiation field are also axisymmetric as also used in \citet{ackermann2012}.
 Correspondingly, the new three-dimensional gas reconstructions are the only non-axisymmetric components considered in the transport equation.
 We use the same set of spallation cross-sections and energy loss process as GALPROP v54\footnote{\href{https://galprop.stanford.edu/download/manuals/galprop_v54.pdf}{\texttt{galprop.stanford.edu/download/manuals/galprop\_v54.pdf}}} \citep[see e.g.,][]{StrongMoskalenko1998ApJ509_212, MoskalenkoStrong1998ApJ493_694, MoskalenkoEtAl2002ApJ565_280}.

 Nuclei are coupled through spallation reactions which lead to corresponding loss and source terms.
 For the handling of the related nuclear network see \citet{KISSMANN201539}.
 Thus, for particles resulting from interactions with Galactic gas, $n_{\rm Tot}$ defines the interaction regions producing secondaries.